svaarala/duktape/doc/sandboxing.rst

 property stores a raw pointer to a native handle (such as a ``FILE *``), changing its value can lead to a potentially exploitable segfault.

-Since Duktape 2.x Ecmascript code cannot create internal keys using standard Ecmascript code and the built-in bindings alone.
-To prevent access to internal keys, ensure that no native bindings provided by the sandboxing environment accidentally return such strings.
+Since Duktape 2.x Ecmascript code cannot create hidden Symbols using standard Ecmascript code and the built-in bindings alone.
+To prevent access to hidden Symbols, ensure that no native bindings provided by the sandboxing environment accidentally return such strings.
 The easiest way to ensure this is to make sure all strings pushed on the value stack are properly CESU-8 encoded.

-It's also good practice to ensure that sandboxed code has minimal access to objects with potentially dangerous keys like raw pointers.
+It's also good practice to ensure that sandboxed code has minimal access to objects with potentially dangerous properties like raw pointers.

-.. note:: There's a future work issue, potentially included in Duktape 2.x,
+.. note:: There's a future work issue, potentially included in Duktape 3.x,
-          for preventing access to internal properties from Ecmascript code even when using the correct internal key.
+          for preventing access to internal properties from Ecmascript code even when using the correct hidden Symbol as a lookup key.

 Restrict access to function instances
 -------------------------------------